DanielMartensson/OpenSourceLogger-Web/ReadMe.md

 sudo apt-get install -y nodejs
 ```

-* 1. Begin first to install MySQL Community Server
+2. Begin first to install MySQL Community Server

 ```
 sudo apt-get install mysql-server
 ```

+Don't install any servero onto Raspberry Pi is you care about your data.

-* 2. Then create a user e.g `myUser` with the password e.g `myPassword`
+3. Then create a user e.g `myUser` with the password e.g `myPassword`

 Login and enter your sudo password
 ```